Skip to content

 Beyond it’s famous oranges and other citrus exports, the automotive industry plays a highly important economic role.
 Valencia is also developing into a major telecommunications centre.

 Expats are also blessed by Valencia’s characteristics.
 One of the world’s healthier locations benefits from a low ecological footprint, over 7 hours of sun each day, average daytime temperatures of almost 23º and air purified by the sea and the city’s expansive foliage.
-Improved wellbeing and a long life expectancy are the result.
-Presumably happiness or contentment too.

 By Vincent Green, Mar 25 2024